Na-na13/cyber-security-project-i/document/security-flaws.md

 ## Security flaws and fixes

 ### Flaw 1: A1 Injection
 The project application’s function for sending messages is vulnerable to SQL-injection.
 The vulnerable version of the function utilises raw SQL and unsanitised data.
 The user provided data, namely the sent message, is directly concatenated to the query without parametrisation.
 The attacker can e.g. give admin privileges to themselves or drop data tables, which leads the application to fail.
 Utilising Django’s default object-relational mapping layer (ORM) is more secure choice than raw SQL.
 Django ORM is based on querysets that are protected against SQL-injection by query parameterisation.

 In some cases, raw SQL provides more powerful queries than Django ORM.
 If utilising raw SQL is justifiable, it is important to sanitise the user provided data and parametrise the queries.
-Also, it might be relevant to prevent prevent multiple query execution at once (the vulnerable version of send message function utilises executionscript() instead of execute()).
+Also, it might be relevant to prevent multiple query execution at once (the vulnerable version of send message function utilises executionscript() instead of execute()).

 ### Flaw 2: A2 Broken Authentication
 Broken authentication often arises due to improperly implemented authentication and session management functions.
 Authentication refers to the process of verifying the identity of users, typically through usernames and passwords, while session management involves maintaining and controlling the user's session after authentication.